 Advent’s eLearning programs are designed around an evidence-based cognitive behavioral therapy (CBT) treatment approach.
 Our courses feature a variety of applications for police, prosecutor, and court-directed criminal justice applications.
 Whether it’s declined or deferred prosecution, pre- and post-filing diversions, sentencing alternatives, or probation sanctions, Advent’s eLearning programs offer numerous benefits to criminal justice professionals over traditional methods.

-Some benefits our courses offer for criminal justice professionals over incarceration and traditional sentencing include:
+Some benefits our courses offer for criminal justice professionals over traditional sentencing include:

 The costs of the course can be paid by the defendant or community and grant funding.
-The courses can be combined with Advent’s restorative justice other eLearning programs, community service, and restitution payments.
+The courses can be combined with Advent’s wide range of other eLearning programs, community service, and restitution payments.

 Get Started Today